lgss/service-design-manual/service-manual/digital-by-default/index.md

   </p>

   <p>
     A transactional service must meet each criteria to pass the Government Digital Service assessment.
-If a service doesn’t pass it won’t appear on GOV.UK.
+If a service doesn’t pass it won’t appear on LGSS.
   </p>

   <p>